magicbruno/SwalStrap5/README.md

 # Sweet Alert for Bootstrap 5
-A Swetalert2 and Bootbox.js alternative build on Bootstrap 5 Modal and Bootstrap 5 Toast components.
+A **Swetalert** and **Bootbox** alternative build on Bootstrap 5 Modal and Toast components.

 ## Getting started
-The easiest way to get started is load Swalstrap form CDN:
+Load Swalstrap form CDN:

 ```
 <script src="https://cdn.jsdelivr.net/npm/@magicbruno/swalstrap5@1.0.8/dist/js/swalstrap5_all.min.js"></script>
 ```
-swalstrap5_all.js will load automatically Swalstrap style sheet and wil create a default instance of Swalstrap named Swal (an aliased as swal, Sweetalert and sweetalert).
+swalstrap5_all.js will load automatically Swalstrap stylesheet and will create a default instance of Swalstrap named Swal (an aliased as swal, Sweetalert and sweetalert).

-Now you can use Swalstrap applying fire method to Swal:
+You can use Swalstrap applying fire method to the created instance:
 ```
 <script>
     Swal.fire('Wanderful!','Swalstrap is working!','success')
 </script>
 ```
-If you prefer you can load Swalstrap style sheet separately:
+If you prefer you can load Swalstrap stylesheet (or a customized one) separately:
 ```
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/@magicbruno/swalstrap5@1.0.8/dist/css/swalstrap.min.css">
 ```